 When to Begin Looking for New Office Space

-Whether you are looking for new office space, or planning to renew at your current space, a you should follow the same process on the front end.
+Whether you are looking for new office space or planning to renew at your current space, you should follow the same process on the front end.

 Typical renewal/search timelines based on tenant square footage are:

-While these are the typical timelines, there are a number of factors which could impact this schedule, such as:
+While these are the typical timelines, there are a number of factors that could impact this schedule, such as: